mohamedmajdi/Unity-Simulation-Server-HRI/readme.md

 # Unity Simulation Server for BlueROV2

-A Unity-based simulation server for underwater robotics including BlueROV2 with ROS2 integration.
+A Unity-based simulation server for underwater robotics including a BlueROV with ROS2 integration.

 ## Features